-Course code and title UE3 - MiRAS 106 - Records Management in Business & Administrative context - Concentration: - Health Records Management Permanent Staff Dr Mehluli Masuku - Postdoc - SUAD Dates 30 October-11 November Course description This applied work covers practical aspects relating to clinical and non-clinical hospital records outlining particular approaches that are required to meet the specific requirements of a record service within a health institution enviroment.
+Course code and title UE3 - MRAS 506 - Records Management in Business & Administrative context - Concentration: - Health Records Management Permanent Staff Dr. Mehluli Masuku - Post-Doc - SUAD Dates 24 Nov - 28 Nov Course description This applied work covers practical aspects relating to clinical and non-clinical hospital records outlining particular approaches that are required to meet the specific requirements of a record service within a health institution enviroment.
 Students will visit a health facility to experience firsthand the concept of health records mangement and the context within which health records mangement programmes operate.
 Further, the applied work will include workshops and conférences that will shed light on filing and classification systems as well as appraisal and storage systems for hospital records.
-Overall, students will be exposed to the following aspects: The context of health Records Management Management of Patient Case notes and other hospital records Appraisal, Storage and Access Issues in a health facility Course learning outcomes Upon completion of this applied work, students will demonstrate their ability to: CLO 1: Explain the nature of health records management and the context within which health records management programmes work.
-CLO 2: Carry out the procedures involved in the management of patient case notes including discussion of filing and numbering systems, arrangement of records and management of indexes.
-CLO 3: Illustrate the principles behind the management of other hospital records, such as X-rays, specimens, patient registers, administrative and policy files, nursing records, pharmacy records and educational records.
-CLO 4: Undertake appraisal of hospital records, ensuring adequate storage and providing access.
+Overall, students will be exposed to the following aspects: • The context of health Records Management • Management of Patient Case notes and other hospital records • Appraisal, Storage and Access Issues in a health facility.
+Course learning outcomes Upon completion of this applied work, students will demonstrate their ability to: CLO 1.
+Explain the nature of health records management and the context within which health records management programmes work.
+CLO 2.
+Carry out the procedures involved in the management of patient case notes including discussion of filing and numbering systems, arrangement of records and management of indexes.
+CLO 3.
+Illustrate the principles behind the management of other hospital records, such as X-rays, specimens, patient registers, administrative and policy files, nursing records, pharmacy records and educational records.
+CLO 4.
+Undertake appraisal of hospital records, ensuring adequate storage and providing access.
 Continuous assessment (60%) Field reports Final assessment (40%) NA

+Course code and title UE3- MRAS 506 - Records Management in Business & Administrative context - Concentration: Business and Enterprise Content Management

+Permanent Staff

+Dates

-Course code and title UE3- MiRAS 106 - Records Management in Business & Administrative context - Concentration: Business and Enterprise Content Management Permanent Staff Dr Victor Kabata - Postdoc - SUAD Dates 30 October-11 November Course description This applied work exposes students to strategies, tools and technologies that facilitate the capture, management, storage, preservation and delivery of information in support of business processes.
+Course description This applied work exposes students to strategies, tools and technologies that facilitate the capture, management, storage, preservation and delivery of information in support of business processes.
 It will include engaging, impactful and live workshops with participative and challenging exercises covering Enterprise Content Management (ECM) strategy, process and case.
 Further, the applied work will include field visits to institutions that have implemented electronic document and records management systems, collaborative systems and business process management systems.
-Overall, students will gain practical skills on using ECM to implement programmes and projects as well as global best practices for ECM.
-Course learning outcomes Upon completion of this applied work, students will demonstrate their ability to: CLO1: Apply the procedures involved in capturing information in the ECM/ EDRM system CLO2: Design modalities for managing information held in ECM and other collaborative systems CLO3: Recognise the value of soundly storing frequently changing information with content management systems CLO4: Appreciate the need to preserve vital information held in content management systems Continuous assessment (60%) Field reports Final assessment (40%) NA
+Overall, students will gain practical skills on using ECM to implement programs and projects as well as global best practices for ECM.

+Course learning outcomes Upon completion of this applied work, students will demonstrate their ability to: CLO1 Apply the procedures involved in capturing information in the ECM/ EDRM system CLO2 Design modalities for managing information held in ECM and other collaborative systems.
+CLO3 Recognize the value of soundly storing frequently changing information with content management systems.
+CLO 4 Appreciate the need to preserve vital information held in content management systems.

+Continuous assessment (60%) Field reports

+Final assessment (40%) NA